nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake_tutorial/snakemake_1.md

 **1) Use the pangeo binder.** This is a good option if you don't have access to a Unix/Linux computer.

-- Click the button below to launch the binder environment:
+- Click the button below to launch the binder environment (you need to open it in a separate tab!):
 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/nih-cfde/Snakemake_tutorial_binder/master)

 - Then, follow the set up instructions below starting at **step 2**.
 The Snakefile and necessary conda environment files are already installed in the binder.